-Before we jump into the tools, let me share my thoughts about what makes these tools good, and it's not just about painting, or at least not about a single painting project unless that's the most practical solution.
+Before we jump into the tools, let me share my thoughts about what makes these tools good.
+It's not just about painting, or at least not about a single painting project.
 My favorite painting tools include:

 - Tools that will last a lifetime.
 That means spending more for a quality Purdy paint brush that should last 10, 20 or more years if you take good care of it (learn How to Clean Paint Brushes).